Lyncs-API/tuneit/README.md

 ## Example

-A small example constructing a graph for the multiplication of a matrix and a vector:
+This section contains a small example that shows the construction of a graph for the multiplication of a matrix and a vector.

+More details about this example can be found in the [example page](https://tuneit.readthedocs.io/en/latest/example.html) of the tuneit documentation.

 ````````````
 @alternatives(